Los Angeles' traffic problem in graphics

 To build or not to build?

 LA County has 6,500 centerline miles of streets, significantly more than some other US cities known for their congestion, such as Portland and Denver.
-But while you might think more road capacity means less traffic, that's not actually the case, according to a report published by the National Center for Sustainable Transportation at the University of California in 2015.
+But while you might think more road capacity means less traffic, that's not actually the case, according to a report published by the National Center for Sustainable Transportation at the University of California, Davis in 2015.

 It found that adding highway actually increases vehicle miles traveled (VMT), or the amount of vehicles within a region over a certain time frame.